-The Assessor acts as a vendor for the Idaho Transportation Department and provides a more convenient location for Canyon County residents to handle registrations.
+The Assessor acts as a vendor for the Idaho State Transportation Department and provides a more convenient location for Canyon County residents to handle vehicle registrations.
 This local auto license office tends to be very busy around the beginning and end of each month.
-To avoid long lines, renew your registration online .
+To avoid long lines, renew your registration online.
 More information on vehicle registration, fees and requirements can be found at itd.idaho.gov/dmv

 Identification is required for online renewal as well.
 Simply type your Idaho driver license or identification card number, social security number, or EIN and the record will automatically validate the information.
-In the event that your identification can not be validated, it will be necessary to complete the transaction at the local county office.
+In the event that your identification can not be validated, it will be necessary to complete the transaction in person.

 How does this benefit me?

 More Convenience:When DMV's "One Person-One Record" system is operational and you move to an new address, you will only have to report the address change one time to update all of your driver and vehicle records.
 (Remember - you are required by law to notify the DMV within 30 days of changing your address.)
 The current system requires you to update each record separately.
 If you forget to update a record, you may not receive your renewal notice.

 Less Stress or Confusion: When legal or administrative action is taken against someone with the same or similar name as yours, it is less likely you will be contacted with bad news by mistake.